Daniel Lopatin discography

 Daniel Lopatin is a Brooklyn-based experimental musician who records primarily under the pseudonym Oneohtrix Point Never.
 Early in his career as both a solo artist and as a member of several groups, he released a number of LPs and extended plays on a variety of independent labels.
-In 2010, he signed to Editions Mego and released his major label debut Returnal.
+In 2010, he signed to Editions Mego and released Returnal.
 In 2011, he founded the record label Software.
 In 2013, Lopatin signed to British electronic label Warp Records and released his label debut R Plus Seven.